If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 If you experience dizzy spells alongside a couple of other symptoms, it’s possible there is a bun in the oven.

-What causes the dizzy spells?
-There are several reasons why you would experience lightheadedness that include the following (source):
+There are several reasons why you might experience lightheadedness (18):

-- Elevated progesterone levels increase blood flow to your baby, which in turn lowers the flow of blood to your brain.
+- Elevated progesterone levels increase blood flow to your baby, which lowers the blood flow to your brain.
 This makes you dizzy.

 - Low blood sugar.